Ron Vlaar: Aston Villa

 Ahead of the 2014–15 season, Vlaar said his new target for the new season is to help Aston Villa to win silverware.
 For his performance in the FIFA World Cup, Vlaar was linked away from the club, with clubs, such as, Queens Park Rangers and Lazio were interested in signing him.
 Following talks with manager Lambert, he ended up staying at Aston Villa.
 Vlaar started the 2014–15 season well when he helped the club make a good start to win the first three league matches of the season.
 However, Vlaar suffered a calf injury during a 2–1 win against Hull City on 31 August 2014 and was sidelined for a month.
-It wasn't until on 18 October 2014 when he made his return to the starting line–up against Everton and played the whole game, as Aston Villa lost 3–0.
+On 18 October 2014, he made his return to the starting line–up against Everton and played the whole game, as Aston Villa lost 3–0.
 However, his return was short–lived when Vlaar suffered a calf injury while on international duty and was sidelined for weeks.
 Vlaar made his return to the first team from injury, coming on as a 78th-minute substitute, in a 1–0 loss against West Bromwich Albion on 13 December 2014.
 Once again, his return was short–lived when he suffered a knee injury during a 0–0 draw against Crystal Palace on 1 January 2015 and was substituted in the 15th minute.
 After the match, it was announced that Vlaar would be out for six weeks.
 While on the sidelines, he was linked with a move away from the club, with Juventus, Liverpool and Manchester United wanted to sign him.
 In response, Manager Lambert said Aston Villa will not sell Vlaar in the January transfer window, which, he agreed and announcing his intention to see out his contract.
 Vlaar made his return to the starting line–up against Leicester City in the fifth round of the FA Cup on 15 February 2015 and set up the first goal of the game, in a 2–1 win.
 In a follow–up match against Stoke City, he was sent–off for a second bookable offence, in a 2–1 loss.
 Shortly after serving his suspension, Vlaar suffered a calf injury that saw him out for a month.
 He made his return to the starting line–up and played the whole game, in a 3–3 draw against Queens Park Rangers on 7 April 2015.
 Vlaar then relinquished his captaincy role to Fabian Delph for the rest of the 2014–15 season and played his first match without an armband, in a 2–1 win against Liverpool in the semi–finals of the FA Cup.
 Following this, he formed a central defence partnership with Jores Okore and the pair even played together in the 2015 FA Cup Final at Wembley Stadium, where the team were defeated 4–0 by Arsenal on 30 May 2015.
 At the end of the 2014–15 season, Vlaar went on to make twenty–three appearances in all competitions.